 - For more information email: email@example.com

-Please Note: Priority will be given to those who work or reside within the EPS West Divisional Divisional Boundaries and are associated to an agency, organization or program that would directly benefit from the information received from the class.
+Please Note: Priority will be given to those who work or reside within the boundaries of Edmonton and/or are associated to an agency, organization or program that would directly benefit from the information received from the class.
 This class IS NOT intended for those wishing to become police members in the future.

 Over the course of 13 sessions, your class will cover many aspects of the police service, with a strong emphasis on community policing.
 Through interactive, hands on learning, practical demonstrations, real life scenarios and case studies, you will cover topics including: